The first time I heard the term “bounce light” I thought, “What kind of bounce are we talking about here? A dance? A basketball?”

 Bounce Board Lighting

 Bounce board lighting is a technique for brightening up the shadows on your subject.
-It works especially well when you’re shooting outdoors with a flash and you want to avoid the harsh shadows that can result.
+It works especially well when you’re shooting outdoors with a flash and you want to avoid the harsh shadows it creates.

 You can use anything as a bounce board, from a sheet of foam core to a large piece of paper or even a white wall.
-The key is that it has to be bright enough (or large enough) to reflect some light back onto your subject.
+It just needs to be bright enough (or large enough) to reflect some light back onto your subject.

 It’s helpful if your subject has hair because that provides more surface area for the bounce light to reflect off of.
 This will give you more contrast in your final image and will make it easier to see where the shadows are.

 Keep in mind that the further away you place your bounce board, the less impact it will have on your photo.
-If you’re using a large bounce board, try moving it closer; if you’re using a small one, try moving it farther away (although not too far, or else
+If you’re using a large bounce board, try moving it closer; if you’re using a small one, try moving it farther away.

 Light Bounce Photography Tips